Group payments to organisations 104-24092648

 Regular payments (and any immediate payments) can only be issued to the organisation nominated on Entitlement Period End Day (EPED) B. Care must be taken to ensure when paying arrears (for example, as a result of finalising a new claim) reissuing a payment, or granting an Advance or urgent payment for customers who are on a group payment arrangement, as a payment issued on any other EPED, or exceeding the system limit, will fail to deliver.
 See Reissuing a rejected payment.

-Customers cannot be on weekly payments for their pension to be delivered via Group Payment.
-If the customer is not taken off weekly payments, their pension payment will reject from being delivered with the Group Payment.
-If the customer is on reporting, and they or their nominee report late, will also lead to their pension being rejected from delivering with the Group Payment.
+Customers cannot be on weekly payments for their pension to be delivered by group payment.
+If the customer is not taken off weekly payments, their pension payment will reject.
+If the customer is on reporting, and they or their nominee report late, this will also lead to their pension being rejected from delivering with the group payment.

 Accessing group payment schedule information